 This gene encodes a subunit of the asialoglycoprotein receptor.
 This receptor is a transmembrane protein that plays a critical role in serum glycoprotein homeostasis by mediating the endocytosis and lysosomal degradation of glycoproteins with exposed terminal galactose or N-acetylgalactosamine residues.
 The asialoglycoprotein receptor may facilitate hepatic infection by multiple viruses including hepatitis B, and is also a target for liver-specific drug delivery.
 The asialoglycoprotein receptor is a hetero-oligomeric protein composed of major and minor subunits, which are encoded by different genes.
 The protein encoded by this gene is the less abundant minor subunit.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene. [provided by RefSeq, Jan 2011]

 GeneCards Summary for ASGR2 Gene

 ASGR2 (Asialoglycoprotein Receptor 2) is a Protein Coding gene.
+Diseases associated with ASGR2 include hepatitis b.
 Among its related pathways are Insulin secretion.
 GO annotations related to this gene include carbohydrate binding and asialoglycoprotein receptor activity.
 An important paralog of this gene is CLEC6A.